SHARED VALUE: THE REAL VALUE PROPOSITION

 December 15, 2020 | Posted By [dot]GOOD

-In order to lead with new purpose, one needs to buy into, commit to and leverage “shared value”, an idea formulated by two of the world’s most influential strategists and thought leaders.
+Leveraging shared value, an idea formulated by two of the world’s most influential strategists and thought leaders.

 Business has always defined value as benefits relative to costs, but profit = revenue earned – costs incurred is an incredibly narrow definition.
 It entirely omits societal issues (and corporate social investment, except as a cosmetic cost in pursuit of that profit), which is, frankly, bad business.